Italy vows to protect Monte Paschi jobs in UniCredit deal

-ROME (Reuters) -Italian Economy Minister Daniele Franco said on Wednesday the government will take care to safeguard jobs and the local economy in the case of a takeover of struggling bank Monte dei Paschi di Siena by larger rival UniCredit.
+ROME, Aug 4 (Reuters) - Italian Economy Minister Daniele Franco said on Wednesday the government will take care to safeguard jobs and the local economy in the case of a takeover of struggling bank Monte dei Paschi di Siena by larger rival UniCredit.

-UniCredit last week agreed to enter into exclusive talks with the Treasury to buy “selected parts” of Monte dei Paschi (MPS), which is 64% state-owned after a 5.4 billion euro ($6.39 billion) bailout in 2017.
+UniCredit (CRDI.MI) last week agreed to enter into exclusive talks with the Treasury to buy "selected parts" of Monte dei Paschi (MPS) (BMPS.MI), which is 64% state-owned after a 5.4 billion euro ($6.39 billion) bailout in 2017. read more

 "I strongly hope we can close (a deal), but we won't do so at any cost," Franco told parliament.